Domenico Serafino: Sambenedettese

 In June 2020, he was unveiled as the new owner and chairman of Italian Serie C side S.S.
 Sambenedettese Calcio.
 He claimed to have paid former owner Franco Fedeli over 1.2 million euros for the club.
 The deal was announced by the club on 10 June.

 In late March 2021, the club's players threatened to strike and not play the match scheduled for Saturday 3 April in Matelica.
 A statement by the Italian Footballers Association, which published the press release, stated that the players had not received payment of the monthly salaries of November–December 2020 and January–February 2021 and that Sefarino had personally assured them that he would settle the arrears of salaries no later than Friday 2 April.

 In April 2021, the club was docked four points from their current campaign due to unpaid player wages, fined €3,000, and Serafino was given a six-month suspension from running football clubs in a decision by the FIGC tribunal.
 A pig's head was left outside Serafino's home in Italy with a photo of Serafino underneath; this was believed to be related to the lack of payment of players' wages.
 In early April, five companies sought bankruptcy petitions for non-payment of delivery of services.

 After Serafino's failure to comply with several financial requirements, the Court of Ascoli Piceno declared the club bankrupt in May 2021.
 Entrepreneur Roberto Renzi took over the club, it was refounded as A.S.
 Sambenedettese and, after repaying all debts, was formally accepted by the Italian Football Federation, rejoining in the Serie D league.

 Journalism investigation

 Serafino's ownership of both clubs was part of a British Broadcasting Corporation Wales investigation, broadcast on UK television in May 2022.
 A few days later Serafino publicly denounced this television report, accusing his former partner and a group close to him of organizing a defamatory press campaign to weaken his position as president, causing economic and image damage to the Company and to him personally.
 According to Serafino, the intention of his former partner Kim Dae Jung (Baram) was to cause the bankruptcy of Sambenedettese for personal gain, attempting to buy it back at auction later.

 Serafino declared that he was the victim of a conspiracy to take the two clubs away from him, after having created an academy, a sports center (Samba Village), and after having started a re-foundation of the Sambenedettese, which he said was appreciated by the fans.

-Personal life

-Serafino is from Calabria in southern Italy and a fan of Cosenza Calcio.
-Since 2009, he has lived in Buenos Aires, (Argentina).